 - In Naruto, Ginkaku and Kinkaku have a ninja tool that causes people's souls to get absorbed if they say the word they said most in life.
 Unlike the Yu Yu Hakusho example above, remaining silent for too long also results in one getting absorbed.
 Ginkaku ends up having his own tool turned against him.

-- In the beginning of One Piece, Luffy and Koby are at a restaruant, just before they start their respective careers.
+- In the beginning of One Piece, Luffy and Koby are at a restaurant, just before they start their respective careers.
 Luffy mentions that he wants to see this bounty hunter held at the local Navy base, Roronoa Zoro, and everyone else in the diner cling to the wall like Luffy and Koby are plague-carriers.
 Then Koby mentions that the base CO is called Captain Morgan and the locals react again, hinting that something is dreadfully wrong here.
 After all, a fiercesome Pirate Hunter is one thing, but why would anyone be scared of a Navy captain...?

 - In the classic Superman comics, Mr. Mxyzptlk returns to his home dimension by pronouncing his name backwards.
 When you're in his dimension, you return by pronouncing yours backwards.

 - An Archie Comics story has Reggie find out Jellybean's (Jughead's baby sister) real name, but Jughead points out that it's apparently bad luck to say it.
 Reggie does indeed have several runs of bad luck, including being abducted by a runaway elephant, but he never actually gets to utter Jellybean's real name.
-After Jug reveals the name in question, which is Forsythia, to Archie and Betty, and they repeat it aloud, they get abducted up by runaway elephants.
+After Jug reveals the name in question, "Forsythia", to Archie and Betty, and they repeat it aloud, they get abducted up by runaway elephants.

 - The Mighty Thor introduced the Disir, who are something like zombified Valkyries.
 Name them and you will die instantly.
 And then they will eat your soul.